gitGNU/gnu_stribog/README.txt

 Some general technical notes follow.

+Stribog is primarily designed on LPC2138, but actually LPC213[46] can be used, too. the only change will be in ld scripts (2138.ld and ram2138.ld), as shown in comments there.

 The board will be programmed via serial port using bootstrap loader. you can use any existing one (on Unix live lpc_host_tools by Holly Gates <hgates@eink.com>,